Development of The Last of Us

-The development of The Last of Us, an action-adventure game, began after Uncharted 2: Among Thieves release in October 2009.
-Sony Computer Entertainment published The Last of Us for PlayStation 3 on June 14, 2013.
-The three-year development, led by studio Naughty Dog, was kept secret for the majority of development.
+Naughty Dog began developing The Last of Us in 2009.
+Sony Computer Entertainment published the action-adventure game for PlayStation 3 on June 14, 2013.
+The three-year development was led by game director Bruce Straley and creative director Neil Druckmann.
 In the game, players assume control of Joel, a middle-aged smuggler tasked with escorting a 14-year-old girl named Ellie across a post-apocalyptic United States in an attempt to create a potential cure against the world-ending infection to which Ellie is immune.
-Creative director Neil Druckmann was inspired to include the Infected as a main enemy in the game after discovering the Cordyceps fungi.
-Set 20 years after the outbreak has destroyed much of civilization, the game explores the possibility of the fungi infecting humans.
+Set 20 years after the outbreak has destroyed much of civilization, the game explores the possibility of the Cordyceps fungi infecting humans.

 Though Ellie was initially intended to be Joel's daughter, the team found this to be too limiting in terms of further character development.
 The team chose Troy Baker and Ashley Johnson to portray Joel and Ellie, respectively.
 Providing both the voice and motion capture of the characters, Baker and Johnson assisted the team to develop the characters and help refine the story.
 The relationship between Joel and Ellie was the central focus of the game, and all other elements were developed around it.
 Various other characters were influenced by the story progression, ultimately becoming completely different from the initial vision.

 The Last of Us features an original score composed by Argentine musician Gustavo Santaolalla.
 Known for his minimalist approach to composing, Santaolalla was contacted early in development.
 Naughty Dog took a similar minimalist approach to other elements of the game, including the action, sound design, and art design.
 In order to achieve the best work possible, the sound department began working early on the sound of the Infected.
 A similar direction was taken by the art department, whose designs influenced other elements of development.
 Naughty Dog overhauled their game engine for some elements, particularly lighting and animations.

 The Last of Us was officially announced in 2011; it was heavily promoted and widely anticipated.
 Naughty Dog missed the original release date, delaying the game for further polishing.
 Naughty Dog marketed the game through video trailers and press demonstrations, announcing specific details about the game as development continued.
 Various special editions of the game were released, along with a comic book featuring characters from the game.